ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-vcs-client-deployment.md

 2. On the **Dashboard** pane, complete the following steps:
    1. In the left pane, under **Configure Systems**, select vCenter.
    2. Click **Add vCenter** on the upper right.
-   3. Enter the IP address of the vCenter Server in the form `https://vCenter-host-name` or `https://vCenter-IP-address`.
+   3. Enter the IP address of the VMware vCenter® in the form `https://vCenter-host-name` or `https://vCenter-IP-address`.
 For example, `https://My-vCenter` or `https://1.1.1.1`.
-   4. Enter the vCenter Server username and password.
+   4. Enter the vCenter username and password.
 The account that is used must have the vCenter Administrator role.
    5. Click **OK**.
 Do not restart when the _You need to restart the app_ message is displayed.
 3. Configure the SSO lookup service.
    1. Click the **Manage** tab.
    2. Click **Edit** next to the **Lookup Service URL** text box.
-   3. Enter the lookup network service endpoint in the following form, for vCenter Server 6.5: `https://psc/`.
+   3. Enter the lookup network service endpoint in the following form, for vCenter version 6.5: `https://psc/`.
    4. Provide NSX details if required.
    5. Click **OK**.
 Do not restart when a message to restart the web engine is displayed.
 4. Click the **Summary** tab and find the **Hybridity Management Components** section.
 Stop and start both the application engine and the web engine.